cerebis/bin3C/README.md

 ### bin3C analysis

 We have split bin3C into two primary stages.
-1) mkmap: create a contact map
+1) mkmap: Create a contact map
 2) cluster: Clustering the contact map (genome binning)

 **4. Create a contact map for analysis**